UnGuZartex/Blockr/Documentation/UseCases.md

 1a.
 When the user releases the mouse key, one of the block's connectors is near a compatible opposite connector of another block
  1. The system inserts the block into an existing group of connected blocks at the matching connection point.

 1b.
-When the user moves the cursor over a block which is connected to another block through the socket and clicks the left mouse key
+When the user moves the cursor over a block that is not in a cavity which is connected to another block through the socket and then presses the left mouse key
  1. The system disconnects the socket of the clicked block from the plug of the block above.
  2. The system keeps all other connections.
  3. The system moves the group of blocks as one entity.

 1c.
-When the user moves the cursor over a block which is connected to other blocks but not with the top socket and clicks the left mouse key
+When the user moves the cursor over a block that is not in a cavity which is connected to other blocks but not with the top socket and then presses the left mouse key
  1. The system moves the group of blocks as one entity.

 1d.
-When the user moves the cursor over a block that is in the cavity of a/an while/if block and clicks the left mouse key
+When the user moves the cursor over a block that is in the cavity of a/an while/if block and then presses the left mouse key
  1. The system disconnects the socket of the clicked block from the plug of the block above (the loop block or a different block in the cavity).
  2. The system disconnects the socket of the cavity from the plug of the connected block.
  3. The system keeps all other connections of the clicked block.
  4. The system connects the socket from the cavity to the plug that was connected to the clicked block.
  5. The system moves the group of blocks as one entity.

 1e.
-When the user moves the cursor over a conditional block of a/an while/if block and clicks the left mouse key
+When the user moves the cursor over a conditional block of a/an while/if block and then presses the left mouse key
  1. The system disconnects the socket of the conditional block from the corresponding plug of the while/if block.
+ 2. The system moves the conditional block and its still connected blocks (if any) as one entity.

 ## Use Case 3: Delete Program Block